rosa-abf/abf-doc/content/abf/api/v1/pull_requests.md

 assigned to. _NOTE: Only users with push access can set the assignee for pull request.
 The assignee is silently dropped otherwise._

+to_ref
+: _Required_ **String** the branch (or git ref) you want your changes pulled into.
+This should be an existing branch on the current repository.
+You cannot submit a pull request to one repo that requests a merge to a base of another repo.

+from_project
+: _Optional **Integer** Identifier project where your changes are implemented.
+Default current project.

+from_ref
+: _Required_ **String** the branch (or git ref) where your changes are implemented.

 ### Request:

 <%= json(:pull_request_create_request) %>